 In some situations, DIY bed bug treatments can even lead to the increase of these pests in your Fort Myers home and/or cause health problems for you and your family.
-A University of Florida’s Institute of Food and Agricultural Sciences issued a paper warning people against certain DIY treatments: foggers, off label pesticides, your own mixtures, or heat.
+The University of Florida’s Institute of Food and Agricultural Sciences issued a paper warning people against certain DIY treatments: foggers, off-label pesticides, your own mixtures, or heat.

 Thermal Remediation® uses only high heat to kill bed bugs at every stage of their life cycle in just one treatment.
 There's no chemical fumigation, so no toxins are left behind and you and your pets can return to your home right after treatment is completed.
 Heat treatment can penetrate even the smallest cracks and crevices.